mov-rax/smart_buffer/README.md

 # smart_buffer
 A stack/heap buffer with const generics.
+No std needed.

 ## THIS CRATE REQUIRES USING NIGHTLY RUST.